AustinBachurski/BuildingPermitParser/README.md

-# Building Permit Parse Tool
+# Udacity C++ Nanodegree Capstone Project

-## Udacity C++ Nanodegree Capstone Project
+## Building Permit Parse Tool

-I don't really have an interest in game development so for the final project in the C++ Nanodegree program I chose to build a project of my choice, a spreadsheet parsing tool to make work easier for my coworkers in the Kalispell Building Department.<br>
+I don't really have an interest in game development so for the final project in the C++ Nanodegree program I chose to build a project of my choice, a spreadsheet parsing tool to help make work easier for my coworkers in the Kalispell Building Department.<br>

-This tool parses out [building permit information](https://maps.ci.kalispell.mt.us/portal/apps/dashboards/c1da5506e31b484289863bc4790f32e9) from a tracking spreadsheet to quickly provide totals for year end reports.
+The tool parses out [building permit information](https://maps.ci.kalispell.mt.us/portal/apps/dashboards/c1da5506e31b484289863bc4790f32e9) from a tracking spreadsheet to quickly provide totals for year end reports.
 The tool automatically loads and parses the sheet for the previous calendar year when ran and displays the information to the user.
 A "Copy" button near each displayed value loads the information into the operating system clipboard so it can be easily pasted into a report document with minimal effort required by the user.

 <br>